fountainment/cherrysoda-engine/README.md

 ## Introduction

-This engine is a C++ port of Monocle engine, with some changes and additional functionalities.
+CherrySoda engine is a C++ port of Monocle engine, with some changes and additional functionalities.

 In 2018, I tried using Monocle engine (the engine of the game Celeste) which is written in C#.
 Its design is quite simple and handy for making 2d sprite game, so I wish like to combine it with my previous C++ cross-platform experience.

 This engine ported most parts of Monocle engine to C++, and added some useful features like simple audio playback.
 Command console UI are rewritten in ImGui with a parameter tweaking slider.
 And some minor changes are made in order to get 3d capability, but this engine is still mainly for 2d games.

+As a hobby project, it's still quite unmature in many aspects, but it's basically ok to be used in some small 2d projects, I used it to participate several gamejams.

 ## Screenshots